dccsillag/magma-nvim/README.md

     - [`ueberzug`](https://github.com/seebye/ueberzug) (for displaying images)
     - [`Pillow`](https://github.com/python-pillow/Pillow) (also for displaying images, should be installed with `ueberzug`)

+You can do a `:checkhealth` to see if you are ready to go.

 ## Installation

 Use your favourite package/plugin manager.